 3. Connect a PS/2 or USB keyboard, mouse, and a VGA monitor to the user station.
+Both wired and wireless keyboards and mice are supported as of release 4.8.

-Note: P2-EUST/C provides USB ports only for keyboard and mouse.
+Note 1: P2-EUST/C provides USB ports only for keyboard and mouse.